tdv/imgo/README.md

 The returned identifier is intended to obtain the image, as shown in the example below.

 **Getting images**
-After image uploading, you can get it via a link similar to
+After image is uploaded, you can get the one by a link similar to
 http://localhost:55555/get/5966f327301f3922fce598f0574fa518d492f808

 # Tests
-Very often for basic load testing I use the ab utility.
-Such a simple test give me to do basic evaluation of the capabilities of the service.
+The ab utility might be used to assess the speed.
 ```bash
 ab -c 800 -n 1000000 -r -k "http://localhost:55555/get/645b92e65c697d9f97a61f81b9a8739dd18e5a1f"